-The TrueSight IT Data Analytics product provides a set of Content Packs that you can download from the BMC Software Electronic Product Distribution (EPD) website and start using immediately.
-Examples include Content Packs for monitoring the Oracle database logs, Citrix XenApp logs, and so on.
-For more information, see in the TrueSight IT Data Analytics Content Packs online documentation portal.
+The IT Data Analytics product provides a set of content packs that you can download from the BMC Software Electronic Product Distribution (EPD) website and start using immediately.
+Examples include content packs for monitoring the Oracle database logs, Citrix XenApp logs, and so on.
+For more information, see in the TrueSight IT Data Analytics content packs online documentation portal.

-The following video (9:41) illustrates how to create a Content Pack for TrueSight IT Data Analytics, which was earlier known as IT Data Analytics.
+The following video (9:41) illustrates how to create a content pack for IT Data Analytics.

 The following video displays screens from an earlier version, however, the information provided in the video is still relevant to the current version of the product.